richardsheridan/magic-afm/README.rst

 Installation
 ------------
-Requires cpython 3.8 or higher and several custom patched packages.
+Requires CPython 3.9 or higher.
 The easiest installation method is to clone the git repository to your local machine, and install from the requirements.txt into a fresh environment::